 For rectangleGate and quadGate objects, this amounts to simply scaling the values of the 1-dimensional boundaries.
 For polygonGate objects, the values of scale will be used to determine scale factors in the direction of each of the 2 dimensions of the gate (scale\gate is not yet defined for higher-dimensional polytopeGate objects).
-Important: For ellipsoidGate objects, scale dedirection.
+Important: For ellipsoidGate objects, scale determines scale factors for the major and minor axes of the ellipse, in that order.

-An angle in degrees by which the gate should be rotated in the counter-clockwise fault, this will be the center for ellipsoidGate objects or the centroid for polygonGate objects.
+deg An angle in degrees by which the gate should be rotated in the counter-clockwise direction.

+rot\center A separate 2-dimensional center of rotation for the gate, if desired.
+By default, this will be the center for ellipsoidGate objects or the centroid for polygonGate objects.
 The rot\center argument is currently only supported for polygonGate objects.
 It is also usually simpler to perform a rotation and a translation individually than to manually specify the composition as a rotation around a shifted center.

-A separate 2-dimensional center of rotation for the gate, if desired.
-By derot\center dx Either a numeric scalar or numeric vector.
+dx Either a numeric scalar or numeric vector.
 If it is scalar, this is just the desired shift of the gate in its first dimension.
-If it is a vector, it specifies both dx and dy as (dx, dy).
+If it is a vector, it specifies both dx and dy as (dx,dy).
 This provides an alternate syntax for shifting gates, as well as allowing shifts of ellipsoidGate objects in more than 2 dimensions.

-A numeric scalar specifying the desired shift of the gate in its second dimension. dy
+dy A numeric scalar specifying the desired shift of the gate in its second dimension.

-A numeric vector specifying where the center or centroid should be moved center form "<slot\name> = <value>"
+center A numeric vector specifying where the center or centroid should be moved form "<slot\name> = <value>"